DukeRobotics/robosub-ros2/onboard/src/controls/README.md

 The `src` directory contains C++ source files.
 These are used to define the classes and functions used in the system.
 See the [Code Structure](#code-structure) section for more details.

 #### CMakeLists.txt
 The `CMakeLists.txt` file is used to define the build process for the system.
-It is used by the `catkin build` command to compile the system.
+It is used by the `colcon build` command to compile the system.

 #### Package.xml
 The `package.xml` file is used to define the package's dependencies and other metadata.
-It is used by the `catkin build` command to compile the system.
+It is used by the `colcon build` command to compile the system.

 #### README.md
 The `README.md` file is used to provide documentation for the package.
 It is used by developers to understand how the package works.